Computing at Lawley Primary School

 - Online safety - based on the Project Evolve toolkit that covers knowledge, skills, behaviours and attitudes across eight strands of online safety.

 Computing skills are taught both discretely and across the wider curriculum, supporting other areas of learning across the school.
-Children have experiences of all strands in each year group right from the beginning of school, but the subject knowledge imparted becomes increasingly specific and in depth.
 As children move through school, they actively build on their learning from previous years, with more complex skills being taught.
 New learning is linked back to previous learning as appropriate ensuring that children understand the learning journey they are taking in the subject and therefore enabling them to know more, remember more and therefore do more.
 Learning often begins with ‘unplugged’ activities where children practise the skills in a real-life context before applying the skills to more abstract situations.
 There are opportunities for physical computing as they move through school.
 Online safety is delivered through an online safety day held each half term as well as ongoing communications to children, parents and carers.
-All computing work is documented and saved on our online platform Showbie enabling pupils to share their successes at home with parents and carers.
+All computing work in KS2 is documented and saved on our online platform Showbie enabling pupils to share their successes at home with parents and carers.
+KS1 computing work is recorded in pupils' books.

 We measure the progress made by our children through discussions with them about their computing lessons and by observing their ability to complete tasks independently or with support.
 Through discussion, we also regularly review the children’s knowledge and understanding of e-safety issues and reinforce how to keep themselves safe.
 It is important to us as a school to ensure that we monitor the teaching of our computing curriculum therefore the subject leaders ensure that the curriculum is being delivered correctly and that all equipment is up to date and in good working order.